 """

-This method performs RANSAC on the image poi-catalogue location pairs.
+This method performs RANSAC on the image poi-catalog location pairs.

 The RANSAC algorithm is described below